 I would like to turn the focus now to an issue that continues to plague the green roof industry: the maintenance-free green roof myth.
 Some in the media continue to espouse this nonexistent characteristic of green roofs resulting in many of our customers being painfully uneducated about realities of critical green roof maintenance!

 The most important thing that you will want to look for when hiring a roofing company is whether they are well experienced.
-A roofing company will need to have experience in all kinds of roofing including shingles and metal roofing.
+Gordy Roofing Company will need to have experience in all kinds of roofing including shingles and metal roofing.
 You will also want to make sure that the company is ensured just in case there are any problems with your roof and something was to get damaged.
 Another thing to look for in a roofing company is to find out how their customer service is.
 You can call a company and speak to them to see what all their practices are, with a company roofing in phoenix you can get an excellent service.

 The other defining point of contemporary design is that it